oslokommune/okctl/userdocs/src/usage/applicationyaml.md

 2. ./infrastructure/<env>/certificates/<application.url>
     * The certificate declaration for the URL specified in the application.yaml.

-Both the files in 1. is needed by ArgoCD to deploy your application or service.
+Both files in 1. is needed by ArgoCD to deploy your application or service.
 Read more about ArgoCD [here](https://okctl.io/deployment/argocd/).

 After that, the following manual steps remain: